 In 1991, the two finally decided to bring Tommy Bahama to life, creating an upscale tropical clothing line appealing to men over 35.
 To help them shape the brand, they tapped the talent of Lucio Dalla Gasperina, a Union Bay sportswear alumnus who came aboard as the label’s design guru.

-With just $2 million in capital, Tommy Bahama was born.
-Retailers hardly beat a path to his door.
+With $2 million in capital Tommy Bahama was born.
+Retailers hardly beat a path to his door, however.
 Mistakes were made early on, including a consumer base that was too broad, huge executive salaries and lavish lifestyles that even Tommy would envy, and a distribution strategy that was ill defined and poorly executed at best.

 But business legends, certainly the ones built in Washington State, don’t cower when it comes to such things as poor cash flow or questionable distribution.
 When major retailers turned a deaf ear, Tommy Bahama went the specialty route, targeting smaller chains instead.
 It was an expensive strategy, one that didn’t have any promise of a short-term return.
 Long term, however, it was a brilliant strategy.
 Smaller retailers became very loyal to the brand, convincing their customers that the Tommy Bahama clothing line was worth the investment, not only in terms of dollars but in terms of making a bold fashion statement.

 Taking the road less traveled seems to be another hallmark of business legends.
 Faced with the need to do marketing, Tommy Bahama turned its back on traditional advertising strategies, eschewing commercials in favor of a restaurant.